scipy-conference/scipy_proceedings/papers/james_gaboardi/likeness.rst

 occupancy dynamics demonstrated in `Workers (Educators)`_ could be used to assess the times at which worker commutes to/from places of employment might be most sensitive to a nearby disruption.
-Another application in the public health sphere might be to use occupancy estimates to anticipate the best time of day to reach workers, e.g., during a vaccination campaign.
+Another application in the public health sphere might be to use occupancy estimates to anticipate the best time of day to reach workers, during a vaccination campaign, for example.

 Our case study had several limitations that we plan to overcome in future work.
 First, we assumed that all travel within our study area occurs along road networks.
 While road-based travel *is* the dominant means of travel in the Knoxville CBSA, this assumption is not transferable to other urban areas within the United States.
-Our eventual goal is to build in additional modes of travel like public transit, walk/bike, and ferries using by expanding our ingest of OpenStreetMap features.
+Our eventual goal is to build in additional modes of travel like public transit, walk/bike, and ferries by expanding our ingest of OpenStreetMap features.

 Second, we do not yet offer direct support for non-traditional schools (e.g., populations